 No matter what the orientation of your power supply leads to the ring and square, you will still measure a potential difference of zero.
 Show this by measuring the potential outside of the ring if you switch the power supply leads on the ring and square while always keeping the black lead of the DMM with the black lead of the power supply.
 What voltage did the measure at all points outside of the ring?
-What is the difference?
+What is the potential difference?
 Post Lab Questions:

 1. In this lab you plotted 2 equipotential maps.
 Equipotential maps look (are) very similar to the topographical maps which are used in geology, hydrology, petroleum engineering & geological engineering to name a few areas.
-See figure below for an example.
+One of your plots was analogous to the Devil's Tower in the text.
+See figure below.